 Many people have the skills and childcare experience to become foster carers, helping to provide safe and caring homes for some of Kent’s most vulnerable children.
 Some foster carers also use their own specialist knowledge gained through employment, training or personal circumstances to care for children and young people with more complex needs.
-The National Fostering Agency would like to speak to anyone who is interested in transforming a child’s life, particularly if they might be interested in caring for young people who are on remand.
+National Fostering Group would like to speak to anyone who is interested in transforming a child’s life, particularly if they might be interested in caring for young people who are on remand.

 Children and young people who are fostered on a remand care basis will be looked after in a family environment, pending court dates for an offence they are alleged to have committed.
 This provides an alternative to the young person being held in custody or in secure accommodation, giving them a chance to demonstrate positive changes to their behaviour in society.
 There may be strict bail conditions that must be upheld by the young person in a remand placement, such as reporting to a police station regularly, and Remand Foster Carers also help to ensure that the young person attends court dates and meetings with solicitors.